Kristinita/KristinitaPelican/content/Pages/About-for-developers.md

 For **each** custom option I add comment, why I doesn't use default option.

-If *—* in this column, I use default checking tool configuration.
+If *—* symbol in this column, I use default checking tool configuration.

 <a id="validation-table"></a>
 ## Validation table